 Now that we have helm ready, we can run the helm install command to install new chart.
 Helm has options to find and install a chart, but the best way is to use one of the official

 Here in below example, we are going to install Prometheus monitoring kit.

 Helm will now launch the required pods for Prometheus monitoring kit.
-You can view all packages using Helm deploys all required pods, replication controllers and services.
+You can view list of deployed packages using

+Helm deploys all required pods, replication controllers and services.
 Use